Piphilology: Memorization record holders

+Limca Book's record for the most decimal places of pi recited by memory is 70,030 digits, recited in India by Suresh Kumar Sharma in 17 hours 14 minutes on October 21, 2015.

+Akira Haraguchi, a retired Japanese engineer, has done recitations of more digits (surpassing 100,000 decimal places on October 3, 2006), but his claims have not yet been verified by Guinness World Records.

-David Fiore was an early record holder for pi memorization.
-Fiore's record stood as an American record for more than 27 years, which remains the longest time period for an American recordholder.
+An early record holder for pi memorization was David Fiore, whose record stood as an American record for more than 27 years, which remains the longest time period for an American recordholder.
 He was the first person to break the 10,000 digit mark.

-Suresh Kumar Sharma holds Limca Book of Records for the most decimal places of pi recited by memory.
-He rattled off 70,030 numbers in 17 hours 14 minutes on October 21, 2015.